 Fields of work: Civic Engagement & Education Homelessness Services Child Foster Care & Adoption Services Juvenile Justice Education Marine/Ocean Conservation Food Access & Hunger Mental Health & Psychiatric Diseases Art & Culture Homeownership Economic Services & Development After School /Summer Educational Programs HIV/AIDS Humanities & Social Science Affordable Housing Supportive Housing & Shelters Financial Literacy Youth Development & Leadership Academic Success & Enrichment Habitat & Ecosystem Restoration Parks & Public Spaces Freshwater Conservation Environmental Contamination & Pollution Land/Habitat Conservation Health & Medicine Dental Health Health Care Access & Delivery Show all

 Applicant type: Nonprofit

-Location of project: District of Columbia, Counties in Maryland: Montgomery County, Prince George's County, Counties in Virginia: Alexandria city, Arlington County, Fairfax County, Falls Church city Expand all
+Location of project: District of Columbia, Counties in Maryland: Montgomery County, Prince George's County, Counties in Virginia: Alexandria city, Arlington County, Fairfax County, Falls Church city Show all